WebAssembly/spec/md-proto/WebAssembly.md

 The `block` instruction pushes an entry onto the control-flow stack containing an unbound [label] and a limit value of the current length of the value stack.

-**Validation Algorithm:**
- - An entry is pushed onto the control-flow stack containing no type sequence, a limit value of the current length of the type stack, and an isThisAnIf value of false.

 > Each `block` needs a corresponding [`end`](#end) to pop its label from the stack.